MaximilianIsing/PathPal/docs/PRIVACY_POLICY.md

 ### OpenAI API

-Path Pal uses OpenAI's GPT-4 API to provide AI-powered features, including:
+Path Pal uses OpenAI's GPT-4 and GPT-4 Vision APIs to provide AI-powered features, including:
 - College recommendations
 - AI counseling and guidance
 - Personalized advice
+- Automatic course extraction from uploaded transcripts

-When you use these features, your messages and relevant profile information may be sent to OpenAI for processing.
+When you use these features, your messages, relevant profile information, and uploaded transcript images may be sent to OpenAI for processing.
+Transcript images are processed using GPT-4 Vision to extract course information (course names, grades, and course types) and are not stored by OpenAI after processing.
 OpenAI's use of your data is governed by their Privacy Policy.
 We recommend reviewing [OpenAI's Privacy Policy](https://openai.com/policies/privacy-policy) for more information.

+**Transcript Processing**: When you upload a transcript, the image or PDF is converted to an image format, compressed to reduce file size, and sent to OpenAI's GPT-4 Vision API for processing.
+The transcript image itself is not stored on our servers after processing.
+We only store the extracted course information (course names, grades, and course types) in your profile.
+We track upload metadata (user ID, date, and timestamp) to enforce rate limiting (3 uploads per day per user) and for service improvement purposes.

 ### Email Services